The Law Commission recommendation for Shared Parenting

 The above statement of IPC 317 clearly shows that the author Flavia is clearly misleading her readers as this article do have the provision of not only taking the child away from a deserting father but also this law has provision for punishing the same father.
 We get worried when this kind of statement comes from an advocate, we understand that she is not qualified enough to state herself as an advocate.

 In her argument, she stated that when any parent is antagonistic against the other parent the joint custody can’t be ordered and to refute shared parentage in India she said that most of our custody battles are bitter and antagonistic.
 However, she had conveniently ignored the fact that the custody battle is antagonistic (if at all) because most of the time the custody goes to the mother and fathers are not given custody of their children easily.
-Indian courts carefully ignore father’s rights while forcing the father to pay maintenance and child support.
+Indian courts carefully ignore the father’s rights while forcing the father to pay maintenance and child support.

-She also wanted an unambiguous financial support for divorcing women and their children to bring in emotional stability to women.
+She also wanted unambiguous financial support for divorcing women and their children to bring in emotional stability to women.
 This demand of hers shows that feminists in India are only bothered about money for themselves and want to earn money using their children.
-In case of joint custody the father will anyway be required to take 50% of child care and hence there is no question of financial hardship arising out of a Shared Parenting norm.
+In case of joint custody, the father will anyway be required to take 50% of child care and hence there is no question of financial hardship arising out of a Shared Parenting norm.

-The mention of non-adversarial or mutual consent divorce where a joint parentage and financial settlement is ensured prior the divorce shows her poor or skewed representation of facts.
+The mention of non-adversarial or mutual consent divorce where a joint parentage and financial settlement is ensured before the divorce shows her poor or skewed representation of facts.
 Even today in most of the mutual divorces shared parenting is not followed.
-The shared parenting norms existing today allows father only as the visiting uncle who can see the child for two hours every alternate week.
+The shared parenting norms existing today allows the father only as of the visiting uncle who can see the child for two hours every alternate week.
 Also, this right can go away if the father fails to meet the child for a certain period due to some reason.

 The conclusion from the feminist arguments